 Are there any restrictions to where I can ride an e-bike?

-As long as the e-bike fits the criteria above, you can be ride your e-bike on any cycle paths and anywhere else that bikes are normally allowed.
+As long as the e-bike fits the criteria above, you can ride your e-bike on any cycle path and anywhere else that bikes are normally allowed.

 What are the penalties for riding an e-bike illegally?

 If you are found to be breaking any of the regulations mentioned above then the rider could have their bike impounded along with a potential fixed penalty offer, giving them the chance to accept 6 penalty points and a £300 fine.
 (Correct at the time of writing).

 Tom is co-founder of The Cycle Company and although he is the oldest member of the team, he has recently discovered a slightly frightening love of descending Alpine passes.
 Despite this, the thing he enjoys the most in the TCC shop is helping clients who currently lack confidence on two wheels, to find an e-bike that enables them to re-discover the joy of cycling.

 The Cycle Company